 Eating is essential for growth and development, but it is also a common challenge for many children and a source of stress for parents.
 Our Feeding Program offers comprehensive care to help your child develop a positive relationship with food.

-Located at both Marcus Autism Center and the Children’s Healthcare of Atlanta Center for Advanced Pediatrics, our multidisciplinary program is one of only a few facilities in the country to offer empirically supported, treatment for children 8 months to 21 years old who have chronic feeding disorders.
+Located at Marcus Autism Center, the Children’s Healthcare of Atlanta Center for Advanced Pediatrics and Children's at Forsyth, our multidisciplinary program is one of only a few facilities in the country to offer empirically supported, treatment for children 8 months to 21 years old who have chronic feeding disorders.

 How do I know if my child has a feeding disorder?